 Navigating a website without a mouse is a necessary capability for countless users with disabilities.
 A manual test is the only way to determine if your digital properties are optimized for keyboard-only navigation, which will allow users to browse your website, access page menus, interact with links, etc., using only keyboard commands.

 Titles, headings, and alt text all must be appropriately descriptive.
 Scans can tell you whether a title or alt text is present.
 Scans can flag heading structure as potentially out of order.
 But scans cannot assess whether these elements are appropriate for the page.

-Today’s websites are complex, and automated testing tools can’t interact with them the same way a real user would.
+Today’s websites are complex, and automated accessibility testing tools can’t interact with them the same way a real user would.
 For example, consider testing your website’s checkout experience.
-An automated testing tool cannot add items to a cart and complete a purchase, leaving one of the most critical components of your website untested.
+An automated accessibility testing tool cannot add items to a cart and complete a purchase, leaving one of the most critical components of your website untested.
 Conversely, a manual tester would be able to simulate the entire purchase process and identify any accessibility issues occurring throughout.

-Automated testing tools are also prone to missing issues in conditions that they check for.
+Automated accessibility testing tools are also prone to missing issues in conditions that they check for.
 This amounts to a false negative because someone can be led to believe there are no accessibility issues where some exist.